 Guided by that mission, WSSC Water is committed to protecting the natural environment of Prince George's and Montgomery counties as we carry out our mandate to provide sanitary sewer and drinking water services.
-This commitment is reflected in our core value, environmental stewardship, which guides and incorporates behavior and decision making into WSSC

-Water's investments into green buildings, pollution prevention and control, renewable energy, water quality, and climate change adaptation.
+Our environmental stewardship core value reflects this commitment, which guides and incorporates behavior and decision making into WSSC Water's investments in green buildings, pollution prevention and control, renewable energy, water quality, and climate change adaptation.

-Serving 1.9 million residents, WSSC Water is currently among the largest water and wastewater utilities in the nation, with a network of 5,768 miles of water pipeline and more than 5,500 miles of sewer pipeline.
+Serving over 1.9 million residents, WSSC Water is currently among the largest water and wastewater utilities in the nation, with a network of 5,768 miles of water pipeline and more than 5,500 miles of sewer pipeline.
 Our service area spans nearly 1,000 square miles in Prince George's and Montgomery counties, and our drinking water has always met or exceeded federal standards.